gem-pasteur/macsylib/doc/source/modeler_guide/helper_tools.rst

 .. warning::

-    The `macsyprofile` tool is not compliant with results produced with `macsyfinder v1`.
+    The `msl_profile` tool is not compliant with results produced with `macsyfinder v1`.
     If you get ``Cannot find models in conf file XXX.
 May be these results have been generated with an old version of macsyfinder.``
     Check the configuration file, if `[models]` section contains ``models_1 = XXX YYY`` remove the `_1` from models ``models = XXX YYY``